Neilus03/polyp_base_classifier/README.md

     python train.py
     ```

     This will train the model and save the model parameters as `custom_efficientnet.pth`.
+You can access the already trained custom_efficientnet checkpoint pth [here](https://drive.google.com/file/d/1-JQsGozeD_SEvJAAMFexoynj0uDASlXf/view?usp=sharing)

-3. **Evaluation**: Run the evaluation script:
+4. **Evaluation**: Run the evaluation script:

     ```bash
     python evaluation.py